Science has proven dark chocolate can actually be good for your health. The key is portion control, and it must be dark chocolate.

 Choose Your Daily Chocolate Wisely

 The darker the chocolate, the better.
 The reason dark chocolate gets all the accolades is that it contains lower added sugar and fats than milk or white chocolate and is higher in beneficial flavonoids.

 Chocolates with the highest proportion of cacao are better, even when it comes to cocoa powder for hot chocolate.

 Choose a bar with a minimum 70% cacao, and just remember -- even the darkest of the dark chocolates must be consumed in moderation.

 There you have it.
 Science says a daily dose of dark chocolate can be good for your health.
-No need to wait until Valentine’s Day or a special celebration.
+No need to wait for a special celebration.
 Enjoy some chocolate today.

 For more information, contact Twin Lakes online or at 513-247-1300.